The Alex Leadership Team

 A Chartered Professional Accountant, Virginia brings with her 20 years of non-profit leadership experience in financial administration, risk and change management.
 With a passion for community health and social issues, she has also contributed as a volunteer with a variety of organizations including as treasurer & vice-chair at Volunteer Calgary and board member and treasurer at the Distress Centre.
 Virginia has completed training in leadership and strategic planning and is a graduate of the Haskayne School of Business at the University of Calgary.
 Outside of work, she tends her community garden, golfs and plays with her rescue dog Josie.

-Director of Research and Evaluation
+Director of strategy, research and Evaluation

 Merrill comes to the Alex with 30 years of social research and evaluation experience, most of which has been conducted in the non-profit and governmental sectors.
 Merrill’s work has focused on disadvantaged populations and the inter-related challenges of poverty and social inclusion, equality and human rights, crime and justice, intimate partner violence, housing and homeless, and child and youth development.
 She is excited to join the Alex team and contribute to the delivery of innovative and accessible programming and supports for Calgarians facing barriers.